joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ## Step 5: Take the AWS practice exam, then the real thing.

 At this point, you should be ready to take (and pass) the AWS Machine Learning - Specialty certification.
-Since unofficial practice exams are so hard to come by for this exam, I would reccomend shelling out the $40 USD to take the official AWS practice exam.

-> **Note**: If you have passed an AWS certification in the past, you should have recieved a coupon for 1 free practice exam in your email Inbox.
+Since unofficial practice exams are so hard to come by for this exam, I would reccomend shelling out the $40 USD to take the official AWS practice exam. **Note**: If you have passed any AWS certification in the past, you should have recieved a coupon for a free practice exam in your email Inbox.

 I found that my performance on the practice exam was a good proxy for my performance on the real exam, so if you pass the practice exam, I would reccomend going ahead and signing up for the real thing.